University of Georgia

 Taxation of Business Enterprises

-Assaf Harpaz joined the University of Georgia School of Law as an assistant professor in 2024, teaching classes in federal income tax and business taxation.
+Assaf Harpaz joined the University of Georgia School of Law as an assistant professor in 2024, teaching federal income taxation and business taxation (corporations and partnerships).

-Harpaz’s scholarly focus lies in international taxation, with an emphasis on the intersection of taxation and digitalization.
+Harpaz is a tax law scholar, writing mostly on international taxation and at the intersection of taxation and digitalization.
 He explores the tax challenges of the digital economy and the ways to adapt 20th-century tax laws to modern business practices.
 In addition, he researches the use of tax expenditures and the historical expansion and politicization of the tax expenditure budget in the U.S. federal income tax system.

 Before joining UGA, Harpaz served as a visiting assistant professor at the Drexel University Kline School of Law teaching courses in federal income tax and enterprise tax.